GiovanniCinel/CodeAdvent/Day 12/Step 2/READMI.md

-# Garden Groups - Part Two
+# Day 12: Garden Groups - Part Two

 ## Problem Overview
 Calculate the total fencing cost using a new method that considers both region area and number of sides.